jjlastra/HESML/README.md

 (1) software implementation of a fast version of the Wu&Palmer [7] similarity measure  defined by the formula sim(a,b) = 2*depth(LCS(a,b)) / (depth(a) + depth(b))

-(2) software implementation of three new similarity measure which allows to evaluate pre-trained word embedding models in EMB, UKB(ppv) and Nasari file formats.
+(2) software implementation of three new similarity measures based on the evaluation of pre-trained word embedding models in EMB, UKB(ppv) and Nasari file formats.
+Each row of the EMB file format contains a word vector with the raw coordinates of each word in a fixed dimension, whilst coordinates of word vectors in the UKB file format are defined by WordNet synsets, and finally Nasari vectors represent babelNet synsets by a weighted set of other BabelNet synsets.
+In addition, Nasari provides an additional file with the BabelNet synsets corresponding to each word.

 (3) software implementation of the IC model proposed by Cai et al. (2017)[6]